ibm-cloud-docs/apiconnect/tutorials/tut_add_openapi_rest_bm.md

     ![](images/definition-current-1.png)
     e.
 Save your API.

-10. In the left side-navigation panel, scroll back up to the **Paths** panel.
+10. In the navigation, scroll back up to the **Paths** panel.
     a.
 Open the **GET /current** operation, and scroll to the **Responses** section.
     b.
 Change the schema of the 200OK response from "object" to "**Current**".
     c.
 Save your API.
     The path and operation you created was to get the current weather data.
 Next, you'll need to create a similar path and operation to get today's weather data.

 11. Similar to how you created the **/current** path in step 8, create a new path: **/today**.
 12. Add a new Parameter under the **GET /today** operation.